Student Services

 Tuberculosis Testing Domestic Students

-• Students who have resided outside the U.S. for more than eight weeks continuously, or
+• Have lived outside the U.S. for more than 8 weeks continuously,

-• Students with a health/medical condition that suppresses the immune system, or
+• Have a medical condition that suppresses the immune system, or

-• Students with known exposure to someone with active tuberculosis disease.
+• Have had a known exposure to someone with active tuberculosis.

 Mandatory Health Insurance for Non-Immigrant Students